MTCS Statement of Environmental Values

 2. Ministry vision, mandate and business

-The Ministry provides leadership and support for heritage, tourism, culture, and sport and recreation sectors which are fundamental to the prosperity and quality of life of Ontario citizens.
+The Ministry provides leadership and support for tourism, culture, and sport and recreation sectors which are fundamental to the prosperity and quality of life of Ontario citizens.

 The Ministry works with the tourism industry to stimulate economic growth, investment and competitiveness in the rapidly changing world of travel and leisure.